 Portfolio Day and Scholarship Competition

-The Department of Fine Arts holds an annual Portfolio Day and Scholarship Competition in conjunction with an Admissions Preview Day, typically the first Saturday in November.
+The Department of Fine Arts holds an annual Portfolio Day and Scholarship Competition in conjunction with an Admissions Preview Day, typically a Saturday in November.
 Portfolio Day is open to all who wish to attend, regardless of intention to apply for admission or compete for scholarships.
 The event is for review of student portfolios by Fine Arts faculty to award scholarships, and also to receive comments about your work.

 On-site registration begins at 12:30 p.m. in McLaurin Hall's Lewandowski Student Gallery.
 Portfolio Day General Information Session begins at 1 p.m. in Rutledge 119.